usc-isi-i2/kgtk/docs/transform/unreify_rdf_statements.md

 ### Pattern Match Parameters

-`kgtk unreify_rdf_statements` has a built-in set of pattern match parameters that will not change for normal operation.
+`kgtk unreify-rdf-statements` has a built-in set of pattern match parameters that will not change for normal operation.
 All pattern matches reference the usual node1, label, and node2 columns or their aliases; there are no options to override the column names.